Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 In this example code, we want the user to upload a picture of his or her dog along with the dog's name:

-Notice the part of the code in line 4 where it says https://examplesite.com/upload_handler.php.
-This example web page, a destination URL, is part of the backend designed to receive the submitted form.
+Notice the part of the code on line 4 that says https://examplesite.com/upload_handler.php.
+This example web page, a destination URL, is part of the backend that receives the submitted form.

 Learn how to create a file upload page after completing your file upload form.